-Accounting for Manufacturing
+Previous lesson: Accounting for Manufacturing

-we work out the value of our inventory by just looking at the supplier’s invoice (how much did it cost me to buy the goods?).
+In a trading business we work out the value of our inventory by just looking at the supplier’s invoice and simply seeing how much it cost to buy the goods.

 In a manufacturing business we work out the value of our inventory by calculating how much it cost us to make the goods.